 Make no mistake, our goal in an accident case is to obtain the best possible settlement for their client(s).
 We fight like crazy to accomplish this every single day.
 Typically, this means maximizing the monetary value of the case and reducing the medical liens/bills as much as possible.
 Many people say "it is not about the money."
 For us, it is about the money.
 We have the same goal in every case: to get as much money as possible for our injured clients.
 Why?
 Because there is no way to take away the pain and suffering.
 Money is all justice has to offer.Lawyers with a History of Success at Trial

-To get the best possible settlement, it is important to have an attorney in Maryland who has a history of success at trial.
-Why does the matter if you just want to settle your case anyway?
+If you want the best possible settlement, it is critical to have an attorney in Maryland who has a history of success at trial.
+But why does the matter if you just want to settle your case?

 The settlement negotiations between injury lawyers and insurance companies in personal injury cases are not unlike the interactions between two kids before they get into a fight.